-- Phone number: This is another of the more specific fields which can allow you to find the proper patient record.
+- Phone number: The phone number search allows you to search for records associated with a phone number with the label "Home", "Work" or "Cellphone".
+This is another of the more specific fields which can allow you to find the proper patient record.
 Although, special attention is required when performing searches with these criteria as the number can have belonged to other individuals in the past.
 It’s also possible that the latter doesn’t belong to the patient to which it was assigned anymore.

 ℹ️ Combined search

 When performing a search with multiple search criteria, you simply need to separate each criterion by a space in order to combine them in the search.

 Here are a few examples of searches that can be done:

 - First name + last name + date of birth: John Doe 1974/05/21 or John D 1974

 - Health insurance number: DOEJ74052117 or DOEJ-7405-2117 or DOEJ7405